jtarkington77/sealed-box-ai-runbook/docs/models.md

 Keep your general worker, then add:

 - Qwen2.5-Math-7B/72B for math-heavy sessions.
-- DeepSeek-Math-class or Llemma if you’re comfortable with their licenses and VRAM cost.
+- DeepSeek-Math-class or Llemma if you're comfortable with their licenses and VRAM cost.

 Use them through:

-- Agents that explicitly route “math-tagged” tasks to the math specialist.
+- Agents that explicitly route "math-tagged" tasks to the math specialist.
 - Separate endpoints so you know what model is answering what.

 ### 6.4 Watchdog / safety